andrewjlamarche/andrew.lamarche.me/_posts/2025-05-22-hacking-together-wifi-elegance-and-performance-part-1.md

 # Configuring the LEDs

 My BE14 Wi-Fi 7 card has not arrived yet, but the process to configure the LEDs is the same.
 Start by opening up LuCI and heading to `System > LED Configuration`.
-Click `Add LED action`, give it a name, select the led (`blue:domeX`), where `X` is 0-6, represending each of the 7 LEDs, and for the trigger select `Network device activity`.
-When the BE14 card arrives, I'll set the device to the wireless network, and choose `Transmit` and `Recieve` for the trigger.
+Click `Add LED action`, give it a name, select the led (`blue:domeX`), where `X` is 0-6, representing each of the 7 LEDs, and for the trigger select `Network device activity`.
+When the BE14 card arrives, I'll set the device to the wireless network, and choose `Transmit` and `Receive` for the trigger.

 ![wpn824-led-configuration](/assets/images/wpn824be/wpn824-dome-led-configuration.png)
 _WPN824 Dome LED Configuration_